LLNL/Umpire/docs/sphinx/tutorial/dynamic_pool.rst

 .. literalinclude:: ../../../examples/tutorial/tut_dynamic_pool.cpp
                     :lines: 42-48

-Most Umpire users will make alloctations that use the GPU via the DynamicPool, to help mitigate the cost of allocating memory on these devices.
+Most Umpire users will make alloctations that use the GPU via the :class:`umpire::strategy::DynamicPool`, to help mitigate the cost of allocating memory on these devices.

 There are lots of different strategies that you can use, and we will look at many of them in the rest of this tutorial.
 A complete list of strategies can be